karthiks2611/NFT_Warranty/README.md

 .secret
 ```

-Before running, don't forget to change the address in both the Solidity files in contracts folder
+Before running, don't forget to change the wallet address in both the Solidity files in contracts folder

 To run this project run the following commands: